 24. Hurt, Virginia

 My theory: If the Founding Fathers had seen a therapist, she would have told them not to let pain define their lives.
-Unfortunately, psychology in the 16th century was a bit undeveloped and as a consequence Hurt, Virginia was allowed to happened.
+Unfortunately, psychology in the 16th century was a bit undeveloped.
+As a consequence, Hurt, Virginia, was allowed to happen.

 Reality (sigh): The town is named for an early resident, Colonel John R. Hurt.

 This town’s name is a big mystery, although some believe it once indicated the distance from the closest Cherokee settlement.
 The only association I have with the number 96 is the birth year on the fake ID I use at One Direction concerts.

 My theory: I was really hoping that Cut and Shoot was named after a renowned film school educating the best editors and cinematographers in the country.